Boxwood Plantation Slave Quarter

 Unlike most contemporary plantations, Boxwood and its major dependencies were constructed of brick.
 The slave quarters are the only remnant of the several cotton plantations in northwest Morgan and northeast Lawrence counties, and one of only eight brick plantation quarters in Alabama.
 The double-pen building has two doors on the façade leading to separate rooms.
 Two windows on the rear of the house were converted to doors in the 1960s.
 A gable roof has chimneys in each end.
-The building was listed on the National Register of Historic Places in 2013.
+The building was listed on the National Register of Historic Places in 2013 and the Alabama Register of Landmarks and Heritage in 2011.